bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

 This version adds support for more than 2 banks, and makes a few minor cosmetic changes.

-Generates RAMxxx.CO matching BASIC loader RAMxxx.DO for 100, 200, and K85
+Generates RAMxxx.CO and matching BASIC loader RAMxxx.DO for 100, 200, and K85.

-Also generates `RAMxxx.map`, which contains CALL addresses.
+Also generates RAMxxx.map, which contains CALL addresses.
 A few of those addresses are usable from BASIC.
 See [RAMDSK.TIP](../RAMDSK.TIP) and [RAMDSK.DO](../../../ROM/100/RAMDSK.DO) but ignore the addresses.

 ## Build
-Build all, .CO & .DO for 100, 200, & K85
+Build all: .CO & .DO for 100, 200, & K85
 `make clean all`

 ## Build a custom relocated binary